CRSourcing/SI4732-receiver/readme.txt

 Files can also be downloaded via "WiFi sync".

 Weatherfax - Under development.
 Currently only IOC567 format supported.
+Phasing line synchronization is still shaky.

 Indicators:
 Press indicators (below S Meter scale) to change their values.
 Press left or right of the "Step:" indicator on the right to move frequency one step up or down.